Myra, Norway

-Myra is the administrative centre of the municipality of Vegårshei in Agder, Norway.
-The village is located along the river Storelva, which flows out of the large Vegår lake, just to the north.
-The 0.92 km2 village has a population (2017) of 781 which gives the village a population density of 849 PD/km2.
+Myra is the administrative centre of Vegårshei Municipality in Agder, Norway.
+The village is located along the river Storelva, which flows out of the large lake Vegår, just to the north.
+The 1.14 km2 village has a population (2025) of 978 and a population density of 858 PD/km2.

 Myra sits at the junction of the Norwegian County Road 414 and Norwegian County Road 416.
 The Sørlandsbanen railway line stops just north of Myra at Vegårshei Station.
 As the administrative centre of Vegårshei, the government offices are located here along with a school and Vegårshei Church.